cdelcastillo21/ParFlow-TACC/README.md

    - Verify your allocation/account is active
    - Check queue limits and restrictions
    - Ensure input files exist in the specified directory
+   - Verify the specified TCL script exists in the input directory

 ### Log Files
 - Build logs: `$BUILD_ROOT/parflow_install_<timestamp>.log`